daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 Imagine you lived $40\cdot n$ years in the future and that the population has doubled every $40$ years.
 For simplicity assume that in the current present just one person is alive.
 Conclusively $2^n$  people live at your point in the future.
 You live very far in the future and $n$ is very large $n=2^{10^{15}}$.
 "Today" is your friends birthday party and you dont have a present.

 Therefore you decide to hire last minute a mathgician for his party as mathagicians are know to let partys go wild with their magic and math.
-In order to hire the mathgician you have to put in your friends one PetaBit long address into the website of the mathgician-firm, such that he can find the location of the party.
-(The address is one PetaBit long as in the future every inhabitant has his own address, and there are $n$ people.)
+In order to hire the mathgician you have to put in your friends one petabit ($=10^15$ bits) long address into the website of the mathgician-firm, such that he can find the location of the party.
+(The address is one petabit long as in the future every inhabitant has his own address, and there are $n$ people.)
 At the party the mathgician shows up and everyone has a good time.
 But then suddenly you start to wonder:

 You only have a 1Gbit/s upload speed (hardware did not improve so much in the last $40\cdot2^{10^{15}}$ years), how have you been able to upload $10^{15}$ bits (one PentaBit) within just one day?
 This seems impossible as it takes $10^6$ seconds to upload one PentaBit with your network speed.
 Then you find out why: the website did not have to send $10^{15}$ bits of information to its server.
 Small parts of the information have already been known by the server; For example the information that people in your region are more likely to order a magician for someone in the same galaxy was already present on their server.
 Could they have used that information to such that they required less bits of information from you, such that your computer had to send them a smaller amount of bits?
-How can something seeming as soft as information influence something as hard as a bit length?
+How can something seeming as soft as information influence something as hard as a bit-sequence length?
 What is the math behind this?

 Information theory is mainly the study on expressing the quantity of information called Entropy.
-Entropy of an information is the minimal expected amount of bits (todo explain that it doesnt have to be bits) required to encode this information.
+Entropy of an information is the minimal expected amount of a quantity like bits required to encode this information.

 One can show, that the entropy $\mathbb H$ in bits of a discrete random variable $X$ with a known probability density function $p_X$ is